Mshahidtaj/foodorderingsystem/README.md

   <img src="images/food-order-1.png" />
   <img src="images/food-order-2.png" />

+### CI & CD with GitHub Actions
+  This project implements a CI/CD (Continuous Integration/Continuous Deployment) pipeline using GitHub Actions.
+The pipeline is responsible for building and deploying the application's Docker containers.

+  ### Workflow: Build and Push Docker Images

+  The `build-and-push.yml` workflow file in the `.github/workflows` directory defines the CI/CD pipeline.
+This workflow is triggered on every push to the `main` branch.

+  The workflow performs the following steps:

+  1. Checks out the repository code.
+  2. Sets up Docker Buildx for multi-platform builds.
+  3. Logs in to the Docker registry using the provided Docker credentials.
+  4. Builds and pushes the latest version of the app container.
+  5. Generates a tag for the app container based on the branch or commit.
+  6. Builds and pushes the tagged version of the app container.
+  7. Builds and pushes the UI container.

 ### Food Order App Buid and Push to docker repository [Optional, Only required if there is a new change in the code, which we want to deploy]
 ```bash